 We do not hire short-term interns.
 All work in the company requires a skilled and experienced hand.

-When we are hiring we look for an art AND design background.
-We look for MAKERS.
+We are looking for someone from an art AND design background.
+We are looking for a MAKER.
 People who have previous experience working with their hands… thinking up ideas and making them a reality.

 If you think Globe-making is your calling in life and you don’t have previous experience as a maker, start building your portfolio now and feel free to email us anytime to share your work.

 – Patience is the most important thing in globe-making!